rubensa/docker-ubuntu-tini-dev-k8s/README.md

 *NOTE*: Mounting /var/run/docker.sock allows host docker usage inside the container (docker-from-docker).

-This way, the internal user UID an group GID are changed to the current host user:group launching the container and the existing files under his internal HOME directory that where owned by user and group are also updated to belong to the new UID:GID.
+This way, the internal user UID and group GID are changed to the current host user:group launching the container and the existing files under his internal HOME directory that where owned by user and group are also updated to belong to the new UID:GID.

 ## Connect